laraklopper/Calculator/README.md

 ```
 ## HOW TO START THE APPLICATION

-The application can be started in the `command line interface/terminal` using `npm start`.
+Both calculator applications can be started in the `command line interface/terminal` using `npm start`.

 ## CSS STYLING

-The application uses CSS `cascading stylesheets` together with bootstrap and google fonts.
+The applications use CSS `cascading stylesheets` together with bootstrap and google fonts for styling purposes.

 ### BOOTSTRAP